Find Affordable College Courses

 Centralia, IL

-Kaskaskia College did quite well in this year’s ranking of the most popular places for allied health professions students to get a undergraduate certificate.
-It came in at #7 on the list.
-Located in the rural area of Centralia, Kaskaskia College is a public college with a small student population.
+Kaskaskia College ranked #7 on this year’s Most Popular Allied Health Professions Undergraduate Certificate Schools in Illinois list.
+Located in the rural area of Centralia, Kaskaskia College is a public school with a small student population.

 Of the 13 students majoring in allied health at Kaskaskia College, 8% are male and 92% are female.